- Hide menu

 There’s the work with puppeteer Niki Ulehla.
 That one burned quickly, making work that feels like it might change everything.
 Until it doesn’t.
 Until it flames out, the way these things sometimes do.
 Some collaborations aren’t meant to last.
 They’re meant to be incandescent for a moment, then become ash.

-Through it all, there’s been site-specific dance collaborations with Aleta Hayes and the Chocolate Heads, bodies moving through the Cantor Art Museum, the Anderson Collection at Stanford University.
-Watching dance happen where it’s not supposed to, which is just wrong cause you should be able to everywhere, but that’s when you remember that all spaces are just waiting for the right provocation.
+Through it all, there’s been site specific dance collaborations with Aleta Hayes and the Chocolate Heads, bodies moving through the Cantor Art Museum, the Anderson Collection at Stanford University.
+Watching dance happen where it’s not supposed to, which is just wrong cause you should be able to everywhere, but that’s when I remember that all spaces are just waiting for the right provocation.

 Then there are the brilliant, unpredictable collaborations with artists like Ryan Tacata and Angrette McCloskey.
-Sometimes at the Franconia Performance Salon, sometimes at the Performance Art Institute, that shady, creepy cavern of a place that always left you feeling vaguely unclean, like you needed a shower and possibly a tetanus shot.
+Sometimes at the Franconia Performance Salon, sometimes at the Performance Art Institute, that shady, creepy cavern of a place that always left me feeling vaguely unclean, like I needed a shower and possibly a tetanus shot.
 But that’s where some of the best work happens.
-In the spaces that make you uncomfortable, with the people who refuse to make it easy.
+In the spaces that make one uncomfortable, with the people who refuse to make it easy.

 What follows are the projects born from these partnerships, proof that the best work is never done alone.